 In 1988, Japan began the “Happy Monday System”, which attempted to give more public holidays to those who work the traditional 9am- 5pm, Monday- Friday schedule.
 This system moved many public holidays to Mondays in order to create more three-day weekends throughout the year.
 Thus, Keirō no Hi was moved to the third Monday of September.

 For many in the Western world, this holiday may seem a bit odd.
 Aging is not a celebrated process in many countries, particularly the United States, where there is an entire industry dedicated to anti-aging and staying eternally young- particularly in the form of beauty and skincare products marketed toward middle-aged women.
 In Japan, however, this attitude is completely different.
 Japan has great respect for its elder citizens, and actually has one of the highest populations of centenarians (people over the age of 100).
 Furthermore, Japan has one of the highest life expectancies in the world, with the average life span being approximately 85.77 years old.

 Keirō no Hi is celebrated in many ways.
-Many will travel home to spend the three day weekend with family and friends.
+Many citizens will travel home to spend the three-day weekend with family and friends.
 Additionally, organizations will often hold events to honor the elderly or assist them in some way.
 Many will organize free bento box lunch deliveries to the elderly or put together gift boxes filled with certain essential items.
-In larger cities there are sometimes athletic competitions featuring elder members of society in order to show vitality and athleticism.
+In larger cities, there are sometimes athletic competitions featuring elder members of society in order to show vitality and athleticism.
 Local television stations will frequently have older members of society on to talk about their lives and experiences with aging.
 Most importantly, though, one is supposed to be extra kind to the elderly on this day.